-To be eligible to host VISTA Summer Associate(s) you must complete the following prompts and send it in by 5:00 pm CST on 3/24/17 in a single Word document to Housing Action VISTA Leaders, Brandon Grigsby and Tanya Burgess (vista@housingactionil.org).
+To be eligible to host VISTA Summer Associate(s) you must complete the following prompts and send it in by 5:00 pm CST on 3/21/17 in a single Word document to Housing Action VISTA Leaders, Brandon Grigsby and Tanya Burgess (vista@housingactionil.org).
 Please be as succinct and specific as possible.

 First please check this box to confirm that you read over the attached information outlining the VISTA program and that your organization understands the terms and conditions related to being a VISTA Project Host Site with the Housing Action VISTA Network.
-Placement of VISTA members during the 2017 summer is contingent upon the approval of your organization’s Project Host Site application, funding from CNCS, and entering to a Memorandum of Understanding and Cost-Share Commitment with Housing Action Illinois.
+Placement of VISTA members during the 2017 summer is contingent upon the approval of your organization’s Project Host Site application, funding from CNCS, and entering to a Memorandum of Understanding with Housing Action Illinois.

 Contact Information